Harvey Weinstein's Accusers

-The Charmed alum is another star who was featured in The New York Times' initial story, and once the report was published, Rose McGowan has continued to speak out about Weinstein's alleged treatment of her and other women.
+The "Charmed" alum is another star who was featured in The New York Times' initial 2017 story.
+Even after the report was published, McGowan continued to speak out about Weinstein's alleged treatment of her and other women.

-On Thursday, after her account was temporarily suspended, McGowan doubled down.
-In a shocking series of tweets (all of which include Amazon executive Jeff Bezos's Twitter handle), she made more alarming claims against Weinstein.
+On Oct.
+12, 2017, after her account was temporarily suspended, McGowan doubled down.
+In a series of since-deleted tweets (all of which include Amazon executive Jeff Bezos's Twitter handle), she made more alarming claims against Weinstein.

 1) @jeffbezos I told the head of your studio that HW raped me.
 Over & over I said it.
 He said it hadn't been proven.
 I said I was the proof.